impactorbitco/handbook-main/content/ims/policies/HR/Induction and Probation Period Policy.md

 Version Number: 1.1
 weight: 10
 ---
-# Induction and Probation Period Policy
 **1. Introduction**

-At Green Orbit Digital, we believe that a comprehensive induction process and a structured probation period are essential for integrating new employees into our organization and ensuring that they have the necessary support and guidance to succeed in their roles.
+At Impact Orbit Creative Group, we believe that a comprehensive induction process and a structured probation period are essential for integrating new employees into our organization and ensuring that they have the necessary support and guidance to succeed in their roles.
 This policy outlines our approach to induction and probation periods for all new employees.

 **2. Induction Process**